demergent-labs/azle/README.md

 -   Because Azle is built on Rust, to ensure the best compatibility use underscores to separate words in directory, file, and canister names
 -   You must use type names directly when importing them (TODO do an example)
 -   Varied missing TypeScript syntax or JavaScript features
--   Really bad compiler errors (you will probably not enjoy them)
--   Limited asynchronous TypeScript/JavaScript (generators only for now, no promises or async/await)
 -   Imported npm packages may use unsupported syntax or APIs
--   Avoid inline types and use type aliases instead
--   `import *` syntax is not supported for any type that will undergo Candid serialization or deserialization
 -   Inefficient Wasm instruction usage relative to Rust and Motoko, especially with arrays
 -   Unknown security vulnerabilities
 -   [Many small inconveniences](https://github.com/demergent-labs/azle/issues)